colinzpz/colinzpz.github.io/_pages/about.md

 You may also find me on my [Chinese homepage](http://www.cs.cqu.edu.cn/info/1322/5989.htm).

-Welcome to contact me at pzzhou@cqu.edu.cn .
+Welcome to contact me at pzzhou at cqu dot edu dot cn.